 The bill establishes a pilot program coordinated by the Department of Administration, in collaboration with the Kansas Children's Cabinet and the Department of Health and Environment, to provide health services to child care providers working in licensed entities.
-The program will offer telehealth consultation services to eligible child care providers, including family child care homes and day care facilities, with specific income and insurance criteria.
-The program will be phased in over three fiscal years, expanding to include all child care providers by 2028.
+The program will offer telehealth consultation services to eligible child care providers, including family child care homes and group day care homes, with specific income and insurance criteria.
+The program will expand its services over the next three fiscal years to include child care center employees and all qualifying child care providers.
 Additionally, accepted providers will receive up to $100 per month in reimbursements for prescription medication costs.
 The bill also mandates that the Kansas Children's Cabinet seek grant funding to help offset program costs.

 Furthermore, the bill aims to create uniform standards for licensed child care across the state, prohibiting local governments from imposing stricter regulations than those established by state law.
 It includes provisions for the operation and maintenance of child care facilities, emphasizing health, safety, and welfare standards.
 The bill also addresses immunization requirements for children in care, allowing for exemptions under certain conditions.
 Additionally, it mandates the development of training programs for child care providers, with provisions for reimbursement for training costs.
-The bill repeals a previous statute related to child care facilities, indicating a comprehensive update to the regulatory framework governing child care in Kansas.
+The bill repeals an existing statute related to child care facilities and will take effect upon publication in the statute book.

 As introduced: 65-508